jbwang1997/StabilityIndex/README.md

 Our *Stable Index* is implemented on the open source codebase [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
 Please follow the guidence of the [INSTALL.md](https://github.com/open-mmlab/OpenPCDet/blob/master/docs/INSTALL.md) and [GETTING_STARTED.md](https://github.com/open-mmlab/OpenPCDet/blob/master/docs/GETTING_STARTED.md#waymo-open-dataset) in OpenPCDet for installation of this repo and data preparation of Waymo Open Dataset.

-**Notification**: Here, we provide some important dependencies in [environment.txt](environments.txt) for the compatiblity of Tensorflow-2.5.
-It's highly recommend using `pip install -r evironment.txt` before installation.

 ## Training and Evaluation

 All configures using in our expeirments can be found in [waymo_stable](tools/cfgs/waymo_stable/).
-Here, we introduce the steps to reproduce the results in our paper.
+The steps to reproduce the results in paper is following:

 ### Traning Baseline CenterPoint

-The first step to re-implement PCL is training a baseline checkpoint of CenterPoint.
+First, people need to train a baseline CenterPoint.
-We provide the configure in [centerpoint_baselin.yaml](tools/cfgs/waymo_stable/centerpoint_baseline.yaml).
-You can train the baseline CenterPoint by:
+We have provided the configure in [centerpoint_baselin.yaml](tools/cfgs/waymo_stable/centerpoint_baseline.yaml).

 ```
 cd tools
 bash scripts/dist_train.sh 8 --cfg_file cfgs/waymo_stable/centerpoint_baseline.yaml
 ```

-### Fine-tuning without or with PCL
+### Fine-tuning with or without PCL

 We provide the confuigures of fine-tuning CenterPoint without PCL ([centerpoint_finetune.yaml](tools/cfgs/waymo_stable/centerpoint_finetune.yaml)) and with PCL ([centerpoint_PCL_n{X}.yaml](tools/cfgs/waymo_stable/centerpoint_PCL_n16.yaml)).
 Here, `X` is the maximum interval between the neighborhood sampling, described in our paper.

-Before traning, you need to first change the `PRETRAINED` arguemnt in configures to the path of the baseline checkpoint:
+Before traning,  people need to first change the arguemnt `PRETRAINED` in configures to the path of the baseline checkpoint:
 ```
 MODEL:
     NAME: CenterPoint